Women accuse opera legend Placido Domingo of sexual harassment

 “However, I recognize that the rules and standards by which we are — and should be — measured against today are very different than they were in the past.
 I am blessed and privileged to have had a more than 50-year career in opera and will hold myself to the highest standards.”

+Domingo’s next concert is scheduled for Aug.
+31 at the Salzburg Festival, which said today that he would appear as planned.

+New York’s Metropolitan Opera said it would await the results of the LA company’s investigation before any “final decisions” about Domingo’s future at the Met, where he is scheduled to appear next month.

-Seven of the nine accusers told the AP they feel their careers were adversely impacted after rejecting Domingo’s advances, with some saying that roles he promised never materialized and several noting that while they went on to work with other companies, they were never hired to work with him again.
+Seven of Domingo’s nine accusers told the AP they feel their careers were adversely impacted after rejecting his advances, with some saying that roles he promised never materialized and several noting that while they went on to work with other companies, they were never hired to work with him again.

 Only one of the nine women would allow her name to be used — Patricia Wulf, a mezzo-soprano who sang with Domingo at the Washington Opera.
 The others requested anonymity, saying they either still work in the business and feared reprisals or worried they might be publicly humiliated and even harassed.